calboo/TAW_Enhanced_Phase_Mixing/README.md

 The equilibrium setup is a potential magnetic field with an expanding field line structure whose magnetic field strength decays with height.
 The field is axisymmetric and has no azimuthal component.
 This field is embedded in a exponentially stratified density structure with a higher density expanding tube structure that aligns with magnetic field and has a transverse density gradient across the magnetic field lines.
 The plasma beta is assumed to be negligible.
 Throughout the simulation TAWs are driven from the lower boundary of the domain and propagate upwardly.

 The Lare3d source files, included here, have been edited to include a uniform viscous damping as a term in the momentum equation and to include two additional simulation outputs corresponding to the wave envelopes for the velocity and magnetic field perturbations.

-These Lare3d simulations and the simulation results are described in the paper:
+The Lare3d simulations and the simulation results are described in the paper:

 *Enhanced phase mixing of torsional Alfvén waves in stratified and divergent solar coronal structures – II.
 Non-linear simulations*, https://academic.oup.com/mnras/article-abstract/510/2/2618/6460507?redirectedFrom=fulltext